Tryon County militia: 1st Regiment

 The first regiment, or battalion, of the Tryon County Militia was first commanded by Colonel Nicholas Herkimer, later promoted to Brigadier General then was replaced by Colonel Ebenezer Cox (who was wounded and taken prisoner of war in the first volleys of the Battle of Oriskany on August 6, 1777).and Captain Samuel Campbell was promoted to Colonel to fill the vacancy.
 Companies included those of Captain Abraham Coapman who was later promoted to Major and replaced Johan Joseph House; Captain Henry Diefendorf, who was killed on the Oriskany Battlefield on August 6, 1777 and replaced by his brother, Jacob Dievendorf (died 11/23/1816); Captain Michael Grass who later deserted; and Jost Dygert.

 2nd Regiment

 The second regiment, or battalion, of the Tryon County Militia was commanded by Colonel Jacob Klock.

 Officers of the second regiment under the command of Colonel Klock included Captain William W. Fox, his son Captain Christopher W. Fox, Captain Christian House, and Captain Nicholas Richtor.

 3rd Regiment

-The third regiment, or battalion, of the Tryon County Militia was commanded by Colonel Frederick Fisher, or Visscher.
+The third regiment, or battalion, of the Tryon County Militia was commanded by Colonel Frederick Visscher.
 Lieutenant Colonels were Adam Fonda and Volkert Veeder.
 Majors were John Bliven and John Nukerk.
 Adjutants were Robert Yates, Peter Conyn, John G. Lansingh, Jr., and Gideon Marlett.
 Quarter Masters were Theodorus F. Romine, Abraham Van Horn, and Simon Veeder.
 Surgeons were John George Folke and Surgeon William Petry, and Philip Cromwell Jr. (aka Jan Philipse Cromwell).

 Eight companies constituted the third regiment.
 As of 26 Aug 1775 these were led by the following: